SoK: Rowhammer on Commodity Operating Systems: Background and Related Works

-\mypara{Hammer Count} It refers to the number of activations that aggressor rows adjacent to a victim row are being hammered.
-Take the double-side hammer as an example, the number of activations to two aggressor rows sandwiching a target row is referred as hammer count (HC)~\cite{kim2020revisiting}.
-DRAM's susceptibility can be quantified by the minimum hammer count to induce the first bit flip, i.e., HC$_{first}$, which can be as low as in the order of 20\,K on DDR3 modules and 10\,K on DDR4 modules~\cite{kim2020revisiting}.
+\mypara{Hammer Count} Hammer Count (HC) refers to the number of activations that hammer aggressor rows adjacent to a victim row. {Take the double-sided hammer as an example, the total number of activations to two aggressor rows is referred to as HC~\cite{kim2020revisiting}.} DRAM's susceptibility can be quantified by the minimum hammer count to induce the first bit flip, i.e., HC$_{first}$, which can be in the order of 20\,K on DDR3 modules and 10\,K on DDR4 modules~\cite{kim2020revisiting}.